WWCO

-WWCO (1240 kHz; "Viva") is a commercial radio station licensed to Waterbury, Connecticut, and owned by Trignition Media LLC.
-WWCO simulcasts sister station WRYM 840 AM in New Britain.
-WWCO and WRYM air a Spanish Contemporary radio format, including Tropical music and Reggaeton.
+WWCO (1240 kHz "Viva Radio") is a commercial radio station licensed to Waterbury, Connecticut, and owned by David Webster's Trignition Media LLC.
+WWCO is a simulcast of its sister station in New Britain, WRYM (840 AM); the stations' programming is also heard on WCUM (1450 AM) in Bridgeport.
+WWCO, WRYM, and WCUM all air a Spanish contemporary hit radio format, including reggaeton and tropical music.

 WWCO transmits with 1,000 watts non-directional.
-The transmitter is on Thompston Avenue in Waterbury, near the Naugatuck River.
-Programming is also heard on 200-watt FM translator W292FI at 106.3 MHz in Waterbury.
+The transmitter is on Thomaston Avenue in Waterbury, near the Naugatuck River.
+Programming is also heard on 200-watt FM translator W292FI on 106.3 MHz in Waterbury.